What you need to know about the health system and health insurance in Switzerland.

 If you have any questions or would like advice based on your individual requirements, the specialists in our multilingual advisory team will be very happy to help you.
 You can reach us from Monday to Friday between 8 a.m. and 6 p.m. on the following numbers:

-If you draw your salary or pension exclusively from another EU or EFTA country, please contact our International Competence Centre directly for advice.
+If you draw your salary or pension exclusively from another EU or EFTA country, please contact our Customer Service International directly for advice.
 They can be contacted from Switzerland or abroad on +41 844 46 84 47 and will be happy to assist you.

 To contact us online